GiselleDalazen/GiselleDalazen/README.md

 - 👋 Hi, I’m @GiselleDalazen
-- 👀 I’m interested in Agile and management.
+- 👀 I’m interested in Agile and system development.
 Certified in agile processes and Scrum.
 - 🌱 I’m currently learning System Development and Analysis at FIAP.
 - 💞️ I’m looking to collaborate on teamworking.
 - 📫 How to reach me giselledias.joinville@gmail.com.